About

 About Mark Roth

 Capt.
-Mark Roth’s (55) journey into the medical world began at the AO Global Spine Congress in Dubai back in April 2016.
+Mark Roth’s (56) journey into the medical world began at the AO Global Spine Congress in Dubai back in April 2016.
 Since then, this collaboration with the medical industry has flourished, leading to numerous research-based initiatives with universities, hospitals, and surgeons across the globe.
 Mark Roth is passionate about sharing these concepts and training medical personnel in proven, transferable models.
-He maintains an ongoing dialogue with collaborative researchers and gains valuable insights through empirical observations in operating rooms, allowing him to better understand the diverse challenges of the medical field.
+He maintains an ongoing dialogue with collaborative researchers and gains valuable insights through empirical observations in hospitals and operating rooms, allowing him to better understand the diverse challenges of the medical field.
 His ultimate aim is to bridge the best practices of both industries, enhancing safety in hospitals and increasing the effectiveness of medical teams.

 Past and Ongoing Projects